TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 8/Daniel 8.10.md

 ---

-And it waxed great, even to the host of heaven; and some of the host and of the stars it cast down to the ground, and trampled upon them.
+It grew great, even to the army of the sky; and some of the army and of the stars it cast down to the ground, and trampled on them.